lewsid/dinkly/README.md

 What makes dinkly special?
 --------------------------

 dinkly was built from the ground up to be simple, flexible, and easy to understand.
 You won't find any bloat here.
-What you will find is a flexible little framework that gives you everything you need and nothing you don't.
+What you will find is a kickass little framework that gives you everything you need and nothing you don't.

 Features
 --------